RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-send-follow-up-message-to-new-connections.md

 You can send follow up messages to your connections when they accept your invitation.
 ## Feature explanation
 ## Auto respond after connecting
 You can send automatic follow up message to your new connection when they accept your invitation in real-time.
-Click on checkbox to enable it and click on “**Edit**” button to change reply message for connecting.
+Click the checkbox to enable it and click on “**Edit**” button to change reply message for connecting.

 ![Auto respond after connecting](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-respond-after-connecting.png)

-After clicking on “**Edit**” button you will see a dialog as below.
+After clicking the “**Edit**” button you will see a dialog as below

 ![Auto respond follow up messages to new connecting](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-respond-follow-up-messages-to-new-connecting.png)

 ### Reply message for new connections